FunbiOyede/Introduction-To-DBMS/README.md

 <h3>GRAPH DATABASE MANAGEMENT SYSTEM</h3>

-<p> This system implements the use of graph structures for sematic queries,
+<p> This system implements the use of graph structures for semantic queries,
 Data are stored in form of Nodes, edges and properties.
 In this systems nodes represents an entity such as an employee, a person or an object.
-Graph databases are also categorized under NoSQL databases which were created to address the limitations of the existing relational databases.
+Graph databases are also categorized under NOSQL databases which were created to address the limitations of the existing relational databases.

-While the graph model explicitly lays out the dependencies between nodes of data, the relational model and some other NoSQL database models link data by implicit connections.
+While the graph model explicitly lays out the dependencies between nodes of data, the relational model and some other NOSQL database models link data by implicit connections.
 Graph databases, by design, allow simple and fast retrieval.
 As of 2017, no single graph query language has been universally adopted in the same way as SQL was for relational databases, and there is a wide variety of systems, most often tightly tied to one product.
-Some standardization efforts have occurred, leading to multi-vendor query languages like Gremlin, SPARQL, and Cypher.
-In addition to having query language interfaces, some graph databases are accessed through application programming interfaces "API". </p>
+Some standardization efforts have occurred, leading to multi-vendor query languages like
+Gremlin, SPARQL, and Cypher.
+In addition to having query language interfaces, some graph databases are accessed through the use of application programming interfaces "API". </p>